andrei-markeev/cloudpebble-portable/README.md

 ## CloudPebble Portable

-Reimplementation of CloudPebble to run locally.
-Easy way to create, debug and package Pebble apps and watchfaces.
+Simplified reincarnation of CloudPebble.
+Create, debug and package Pebble apps and watchfaces.

-While you can make CloudPebble work on your local machine, but it is heavy and contains a lot of stuff that is not needed for local development.
-Also, it's always a challenge to build it.
+It doesn't have users, registration, authentication.
+Github integration removed.
+Files are picked up from the file system contextually, so you can edit only one Pebble app project at a time.

+CloudPebble Portable is aiming to reduce amount of dependencies as much as possible.
+Some dependencies are removed.
-This project attempts to make it as thin as possible.
-Bare minimum dependencies.
-Distributed as a single executable based on [redbean web server](https://redbean.dev).
+Remaining dependencies are packaged in.
+The application is distributed as a single executable based on [redbean web server](https://redbean.dev).

+### Status

+**Work in progress**.
+Not ready yet.

 ### Usage

-Download the `cloudpebble-portable.com` executable from Releases.
+Download the `cloudpebble-portable.com` executable from **Releases**.
 Change directory to where your `appinfo.json` resides and run the executable from there.
 The browser will pop up, showing CloudPebble interface, and your files in there.

 ### Development

-Make changes to source code and run `./build.sh` to build it.
+Download redbean server and zip tool from https://redbean.dev/ and put them into `base` folder.

+Run `./build.sh`.
 Resulting executable will be created in the `dist` folder.

+Put some Pebble watchapp or watchface files into the same folder and run.

+I usually do `./build.sh && cd dist && ./cloudpebble-portable.com && cd ..` so that it builds and starts the server right away.
+Then test it by navigating to `http://localhost:8080`.
+Then if we made some more changes and need to refresh, `Ctrl+D` and run same command again.